 Are You Really Maintaining Your Fire Alarm System?

-Fire alarm systems are expected to help protect people, property, and assets.
+Fire alarm systems are there to protect people, property, and assets.
 But you can’t tell if they’re fully operational just by looking at them.
 As with any other system, electronics and other components can degrade over time and compromise the system’s operation.
 Dust, dirt, and other contaminants can cause problems with smoke detectors.
-Such things as vandalism, remodeling, and improper maintenance procedures can also damage fire protection equipment.
-The good news is that with proper testing, inspection, and maintenance, you can keep your fire alarm system at optimum operating performance.
+Events like vandalism, remodeling, and improper maintenance procedures can also damage fire protection equipment.
+The good news is with proper testing, inspection, and maintenance, you can keep your fire alarm system at optimum operating performance.
 In addition to ensuring protection, keeping your system in good condition reduces expenses by preventing unbudgeted emergency repairs and costly false alarms.